 - an official transcript of marks from all universities you have attended other than the University of Saskatchewan—we obtain University of Saskatchewan marks through internal student information systems;

 - an abbreviated resumé of your work history and professional activities;

 - official English language proficiency test score forms (if applicable);

 - a one to two page statement explaining why you are interested in pursuing doctoral studies in the Department of Educational Administration;

 - evidence of scholarship and research capability (students should submit a published journal article, or an electronic copy of one's thesis);

 - three confidential letters of recommendation are to be submitted online by the referees.
 Referees are notified by email (when their name is entered in the online application) with instructions for completing and submitting their online letter.
 If a referee is unable to submit the online letter, a pdf version for GSR 101: Confidential Letter of Recommendation should be used.
 The hard copy of this reference letter must be received by the department, in a sealed envelope with the referee's signature across the sealed back;

-- in fewer than 800 words, a completed research statement describing your academic interests through each of the following:
+- in fewer than 800 words, a completed research statement describing your academic interests in the study of the administration or leadership of schools, educational programming, or educational systems through each of the following: